2i2c-org/docs/admin/community/events.md

 We can recommend testing approaches and assess whether pre-initializing your infrastructure is necessary.
 If you need some extra advice, make sure to let the 2i2c team know when you notify us about the event (see the list above).
 This will take additional attention from the 2i2c engineering team so is key to plan ahead by 3 or more weeks.

-## During the event

-- **Use `nbgitpuller` to distribute content to attendees**.
-The [nbgitpuller tool](#content:nbgitpuller) to generate links that your hub's users can click, and automatically pull in content into their user session.
-Go to [nbgitpuller.readthedocs.io/en/latest/link.html](https://nbgitpuller.readthedocs.io/en/latest/link.html) to generate your own links.
-- **Ask your users to log-in at the start of the day**.
-It can take a few moments for the JupyterHub to scale up when many users log in at once.
-For this reason, we recommend asking users to log into the hub **before they need to start running code**, in case it takes some time for the hub to begin.

-## After the event

-- **Send your attendees links to your source materials**.
-Because you've defined your user environment and content in a public repository, your attendees can see what software is needed to run the code on their own if they wish.
-  In addition, your event repository is likely [a Binder-ready repository](https://mybinder.org) and attendees can build on top of your work and share via mybinder.org.